-COVID-19 (Coronavirus): NMH news, information and resources
+COVID-19: News, information and resources

 This page features news, information and resources relating to the COVID-19 (Coronavirus) outbreak in the Nelson Marlborough region.

 It’s OK to ask for help.
 As we work through this together, there are people and agencies able to support you.

 - Current MSD clients or NZ residents needing financial support should call Work and Income: 0800 559 009

 - The Government Helpline is available to help people who aren’t sure who to talk to: 0800 779 997